fluffy-mods/ModManager/ForModders.md

 # Modder Info
 Mod Manager tries to read version information from a `Manifest.xml` file.
 This file should be located in the `About` folder, next to `About.xml`.
+All elements in the manifest are optional.
 A manifest will look something like this;

 ``` xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>